zhuolikevin/Parking-Lot-Monitor/README.md

 	These files contain the class for handling the video frame, including image processing like getting grayscale image, extracting foreground and background, etc.

++	_mouseDetector.cpp_ and _mouseDetector.h_:

+	These files contain the class for handling mouse clicking during the initialization phase where user should select the area they are interested in.

 +	_monitorLauncher.cpp_ and _monitorLauncher.h_:

 	These files are the entry of the application which uses the objects of other classes to run the program.